 Rootstocks are literally the foundation of California's almond industry.
-Most of the commercial almond trees grow atop two specific peach rootstocks, Nemaguard and Lovell, which are generally productive, although in significant part because of the close attention they receive from growers.

-Such care is essential because these two main rootstocks have well-known weaknesses.
-They are susceptible to specific nematodes; Prunus replant disorder, and Armillaria root rot and crown rot.
-And they perform poorly in heavy, alkaline soils.
+Most of the commercial almond trees grow atop two specific peach rootstocks, Nemaguard and Lovell, which are generally productive, although in significant part because of the close attention they receive from growers Such care is essential because these two main rootstocks have well-known weaknesses.
+They are susceptible to specific nematodes, Prunus replant disorder, Armillaria root rot and crown rot.
+They also perform poorly in heavy, alkaline soils.

-Although a third rootstock, Marianna 2624, is in standard use in areas with heavy or Armillaria-infested soils, it can fail under replant conditions and be incompatible with Nonpareil and other varieties.
+Although a third rootstock, Marianna 2624, is in standard use in areas with heavy or Armillaria-infested soils, it has low vigor, suckers profusely, it can fail under replant conditions, and is incompatible with Nonpareil and other varieties.